-(Veiny Vetchling, Wild Pea).
-One of few late May - early June blooming plants in the Upland Prairie Garden, this native perennial climbing vine has 4-angled stems, without wings, that sprawl and climb on other plants and can grow up to 3 feet long, but on the Prairie are usually much shorter.
+Veiny Pea is one of few late May - early June blooming plants in the Upland Prairie Garden.
+This native perennial climbing vine has 4-angled stems, without wings, that sprawl and climb on other plants.
+The stems can grow up to 3 feet long, but on the Prairie are usually much shorter.

 Leaves are alternate and pinnately divided with (usually) 8 to 12 (14) ovate stalkless leaflets arranged asymmetrically (this is - not opposite) on the leaf stalk.
 There is a branching tendril at the leaf tip for climbing and at the base of the leaf is a stipule (small leaf-like growth) that has somewhat of an arrow shape; it partially clasps the stem and has two pointed lobes aligned with the leaf stalk.
 Both the stem and the stipule can have fine hair.

 The inflorescence is a dense stalked unbranched cluster (a raceme) that rises from the leaf axils.
 The individual flowers number 6 to 26 and are on short stalks.

 Flowers are 5-parted, about 3/4 inch long with a calyx that is greenish on the bottom, shading to pinkish on the top with deeper color veining.
-The calyx is about 1/3 the length of the total flower, has 5 lobes at the top edge and has dense fine hair.
+The calyx is about 1/3 the length of the total flower; it has 5 lobes at the top edge and has dense fine hair.
 The corolla is typical of Pea family flowers.
-It has petals that shade from white to reddish pink, that with age the pink color fades to bluish-white.
+It has petals that shade from white to reddish pink; with age the pink color fades to bluish-white.
 One petal of the corolla turns upward forming the larger banner petal.
 It has a notch at the top and is the most colorful, with deeper color veining being prominent.
 The other petals are usually whitish - two narrow laterals that fold downward and forward and between the laterals are two joined keel petals within which are the reproductive parts - ten stamens and a single style of the one-carpel ovary.